-When caring for an older adult with, for example, vascular dementia and other health problems, healthcare professionals who follow the principles of geriatrics care might work with the patient and his or her caregiver to:
+For example, geriatrics healthcare professionals may care for an older adult with vascular dementia and other health problems.
+The healthcare professionals might work with the patient and a caregiver to:

 - Lower the risk of additional strokes and heart attacks by treating high blood pressure and high levels of “bad” cholesterol, and by taking steps to prevent the formation of blood clots.

-- Find behavioral approaches to manage such symptoms of dementia as loss of bladder control, anxiety, and agitation.
-Rather than drug treatment for agitation, for example, they might recommend creating a soothing atmosphere at home, such as using low lighting, soft music, and other non-drug strategies.
+- Find behavioral approaches to manage symptoms of dementia such as loss of bladder control, anxiety, and agitation.
+For example, they may treat someone with dementia who has agitation.
+Rather than using drug treatment to treat the agitation, they might recommend creating a soothing atmosphere at home, such as using low lighting, soft music, and other non-drug strategies.

-- Ensure that the patient gets enough calcium and vitamin D to lower his or her risk of osteoporosis and bone fractures, and vitamin B12 supplements to protect against dementia due to vitamin B12 deficiency.
+- Make sure that the patient gets enough calcium and vitamin D to lower the risk of osteoporosis and bone fractures, and vitamin B12 supplements to protect against dementia due to vitamin B12 deficiency.

-- Design a diet and exercise plan to help prevent malnutrition, bone, weight and muscle loss, and frailty; lower risks of falls; and improve balance and sleep.
+- Design a nutrition and exercise plan to help prevent malnutrition, bone, weight and muscle loss, and frailty; lower risks of falls; and improve balance and sleep.

-- Ensure that the patient gets enough fluids to avoid dehydration and constipation.
+- Make sure that the patient gets enough fluids to avoid dehydration and constipation.

 - Treat other conditions that can contribute to vascular dementia, such as diabetes.